-Even if you can relate to their illness or injury, do not give a patient your personal experience or opinion.
+Even if you can relate to their illness or injury, do not share your personal experience or opinion with the patient.

 If patients or parents talk to you about their problems or illnesses, be a listener.
 Do not offer advice.
 Notify the patient's nurse or staff if the parent or patient seems upset, angry or expresses a particular need.